iterative/terraform-provider-iterative/docs/resources/task.md

 - `{size}` - Size in gigabytes.
 - `{path}` - Local path to synchronize; equivalent to the whole `directory` attribute on public cloud providers.
 When unspecified, persistent volumes will just be used as a cache and local file synchronization will be disabled.

-~> **Warning** Access mode will be `ReadWriteOnce` for `parallelism` equal to 1 or `ReadWriteMany` otherwise.
+~> **Warning**: Access mode will be `ReadWriteOnce` for `parallelism` equal to 1 or `ReadWriteMany` otherwise.

--> **Note** Rancher's [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) might be the easiest way of deploying a quick `ReadWriteOnce` dynamically allocated storage solution for testing: just run `kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml`
+-> **Note**: Rancher's [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) might be the easiest way of deploying a quick `ReadWriteOnce` dynamically allocated storage solution for testing: just run `kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml`.